JBL Flip 6 vs Flip 5: which Bluetooth speaker is better?

 The Flip 6 keeps the same 44mm racetrack-shaped driver as the Flip 5, driven by the same 20W of amplification, but now has a separate tweeter powered by a dedicated 10W amplifier.
 This does add some weight, but not much – the Flip 6 only weighs 10g more than its predecessor.
 The Flip 6 also retains the Flip 5's 4800mAh battery, with the same 12-hour runtime and recharging time of 2.5 hours.

 Both devices are compatible with the JBL Connect app, which adds some functionality and control to proceedings.
-The app itself is pretty simple, and now lets you alter the treble, mid and bass response in the equaliser, as well as control over the linking of multiple speakers together via PartyBoost.
+The app itself is pretty simple, and now lets you alter the treble, mid and bass response in the equaliser, as well as link multiple speakers via PartyBoost.

 Press the PartyBoost button on either speaker and you can pair it with another compatible JBL unit to play in stereo, but be warned: anything older than the Flip 5 isn't compatible, so don't expect your Flip 4 to join in the fun.
 Also, you can't pair a Flip 5 and Flip 6 to play in stereo, as both participants have to be the same model.
 You can, however, use this feature to link over 100 speakers in mono, and here they don't have to be the same model.
 Imagine the noise.